thinkinglabs/thinkinglabs.github.io/_posts/2021-04-06-five-years-of-public-speaking.md

 ---

-You can imagine the work you are facing when sending in two different topics and having absolutely no prior speaking experience.
+You can imagine the work I was facing when sending in two different topics and having absolutely no prior speaking experience.
 Doh 🤦

 Both proposals got selected.
 The journey is about to start.